BloomTechBackend/bd-13-1-codealong-DynamodbCreateTable-starter/README.md

 ## Set Up

 - Clone this repo and open it in IntelliJ.
-- Run the main method found in [App.java](./src/App.java).
+- Run the main method.
 If that runs successfully, you are ready to go!